 Car accidents are one of the leading causes of death and injury in the United States.
 This is particularly true in a state as population dense and with as many drivers as New Jersey.
 According to the New Jersey Department of Transportation, an average of 320,000 crashes are reported per year in the state.

-New Jersey State Police say there have been 34 fatalities in Monmouth County alone in 2019.
-In Middlesex and Ocean counties, there have been 40 and 37 fatalities, respectively.
-As winter arrives and driving conditions worsen, we all need to be increasingly careful and aware of our surroundings when driving on busy toll roads.
+New Jersey State Police say there have been 10 fatalities in Monmouth County alone in 2020.
+In Middlesex and Ocean counties, there have been 17 and 9 fatalities, respectively.
+With the busy roads that the summer months bring, we all need to be increasingly careful and aware of our surroundings when driving on busy toll roads.
 These include the Garden State Parkway, Atlantic City Expressway, and the New Jersey Turnpike, as well as other highways such as Route 70, Route 36, Route 18 and throughout busy towns like Eatontown, Toms River, Neptune, and Long Branch.

 Accidents happen, but most are a result of human error and are preventable.
 It’s important to be knowledgeable of common auto accident causes in order to avoid being involved in such accidents.

 The good news about the majority of accidents being a result of human error is that we can each do our part to drive smarter and more carefully.
 We cannot prevent others from driving recklessly, but we can be alert and aware of those around us and avoid as many accidents as possible.